 The temporal dynamics of visual information processing varies with the stimulus being processed and with the retinal location that initiates the processing.
-Here, we present psychophysical data with sub-millisecond precision showing that increasing eccentricity decreases the delay with which stimuli are processed.
-We show that, even within the central +/-6° of the visual field, processing delays change by a factor of up to three times.
-A simple model, grounded in retinal physiology, provides a good account of the data.
+Here, we present psychophysical data with sub-millisecond precision showing that visual eccentricity strongly impacts the delay with which stimuli are processed.
+Even within the central +/-6° of the visual field, we show that processing delays change by a factor of up to three times.
+A simple model, grounded in how retinal physiology changes with eccentricity, provides a quantitative account of the data with one free parameter.
 The relative delays are on the order of only milliseconds.
-But if later processing leaves the delays unresolved, they can cause dramatic misperceptions of motion and 3D layout.
+But if later processing leaves them unresolved, they can cause dramatic misperceptions of motion and 3D layout.
 We discuss the implications for how the human visual system solves the temporal binding problem across eccentricity.
 The results highlight the severe computational challenge of obtaining accurate, temporally-unified percepts of the environment with spatiotemporally-staggered processing across the visual field.